-We provide cloud-based subscription solutions to customers which are available for use in hosted application arrangements without licensing perpetual rights to the software ("hosted applications").
-Revenue from hosted applications is recognized ratably beginning on the activation date over the term of the agreement, which generally ranges from one to three years.
-Any revenue related to upfront activation or set-up fees is deferred and recognized ratably over the estimated period that the customer benefits from the related hosted application.
-Direct and incremental costs related to upfront activation or set-up activities for hosted applications are capitalized until the hosted application is deployed and in use, and then expensed ratably over the estimated period that the customer benefits from the related hosted application is deployed and in use, and then expensed ratably over the estimated period that the customer benefits from the related noted application.
+We provide software solutions to customers which are available for use in cloud-based subscription arrangements without licensing perpetual rights to the software ("cloud-based solutions").
+Revenue from cloud-based solutions is recognized ratably beginning on the activation date over the term of the agreement, which generally ranges from one to three years.
+Any revenue related to upfront activation or set-up fees is deferred and recognized ratably over the estimated period that the customer benefits from the related cloud-based solution.
+Direct and incremental costs related to upfront activation or set-up activities for cloud-based solutions are capitalized until the cloud-based solution is deployed and in use, and then expensed ratably over the estimated period that the customer benefits from the related cloud-based solution.